GOA & VCDL Score Victory! Temporary Injunction In Virginia Universal Background Case

 Frequently Asked Questions

-The temporary injunction was issued by Judge F. Patrick Yates.
-This decision is notable as it's reportedly the first time a court has granted a temporary order invalidating an action taken by the Virginia General Assembly.
+Judge F. Patrick Yates issued a temporary injunction that exempts 18-20 year olds from the universal background check requirement for private sales.
+This is noted as the first time a court has issued a temporary order invalidating an action of the Virginia General Assembly.

 Related News